22awt/binary-search-game/README.md

 **Playing the Game:**

-\- Click "Start New Game" to begin
+\- Click "New Game" to begin
 \- Think of any number between 1 and 100
 \- The computer will make a guess
 \- Click "Higher" if your number is higher than the guess